claytonjroberts/playwright_stealth/README.md

 # playwright_stealth

-Transplanted from [puppeteer-extra-plugin-stealth](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth), with some improvements.
+Fork of AtuboDad's port of [puppeteer-extra-plugin-stealth](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth), with some improvements.
 Don't expect this to bypass anything but the simplest of bot detection methods.
 Consider this a proof-of-concept starting point.

-This is a fork from AtuboDad's port.
 I've merged some of the outstanding PRs, added some features, and cleaned up the API surface.
 See the [changelog](./CHANGELOG.md).
 The latest major version includes breaking changes.

 ## Install